Winter root vegetables are roasted with fresh thyme until tender and caramelized, and tossed with a zingy miso-mustard sauce.

-The holidays may be over but winter’s just barely begun, which means, many more mugs of hot cocoa to be had, soups to be sipped and hearty root vegetables to roast.
+The holidays may be over but winter’s just barely begun, which means, many more mugs of hot cocoa to be had, soups to be sipped and root vegetables to roast.

 Root vegetables are winter’s hidden gems, not only are they plentiful during this time of year, but they keep well for weeks, making it easy to keep a stash on hand to throw in soups and stews or right into a hot oven to roast.